Sewing Machines with recognizable

 If after reading this you are still unsure about

-your sewing machine send me one picture and I will give you my opinion,
+your sewing machine send me one picture and an indication that you

-just do not feel bad if I say it is not for me.
+just do not be offended if I say it is not for me and

 Later Full Size